guardian/mobile-fastly-cache-purger/README.md

 # Architecture

 The mobile Fastly cache purger is an AWS lambda, which sends a purge request to the Fastly API once it's triggered.
-The lambda is triggered when a message lands onto the queue (`mobile-fastly-cache-purger-CODE/PROD-mobile-fastl-frontsPurgeSqs`), which is subscribed to the fronts tool SNS topic (`facia-PROD/CODE-FrontsUpdateSNSTopic`).
+The lambda is triggered when a message lands onto the queue, which is subscribed to the SNS topic in the CMS Fronts account.

 ![](/Users/silvija_blaslov/Desktop/cahepurger2x.png)